 RN-BSN Admission / Application Process

-The RN-BSN Completion Program (a total of 120 credit hours) offers a flexible 48.5 hour credit program designed for current nursing students who are enrolled in the Nursing AAS program or registered nurses who wish to earn the baccalaureate nursing degree.
+The RN-BSN Completion Program (a total of 120 credit hours) offers a flexible 48.5 hour credit program designed for current nursing students who are enrolled in the Nursing AAS program or registered nurses who wish to earn the Bachelor's of Science in Nursing degree.